What To Eat After A Half Marathon: Helpful Refueling Tips For Runners

 Examples include fatty fish such as salmon and mackerel, flaxseeds, walnuts and other nuts, green leafy vegetables, dark berries, tart cherries, broccoli, green tea, legumes, and tomatoes.

-Overall, knowing what to eat after a half marathon can help provide your body with the nutrients you need to have a speedy recovery from your race.
+Overall, knowing what to eat after a half marathon can help provide your body with the nutrients it needs to recover quickly from the race.

 Focus on nutrient-dense foods, including complex carbohydrates and protein, but don’t be afraid to indulge in something special as well!